Summary of Measure Q

 Overview: Measure Q uses provisions in the California state zoning laws to establish an overlay zoning district in Laguna’s most visible and most used areas of our city.
 This new zone would consist of the areas within 750 ft. of State Route 133 (Laguna Canyon) or State Route 1 (Coast Highway).

-The provisions described below will be established by a direct vote of the residents, and thus could only be amended by a direct vote of the residents.
+The provisions described below will be established by a simple majority of voters, and thus could only be amended by a simple majority of voters.
 Ballot Initiatives, such as this, are enabled by the California State constitution.
 It allows residents to reserve for their review any aspect of local legislative decisions, including establishing a limited zoning district.
 Voters in several other Southern California cities have already established similar provisions.

 - Be unique, not part of large, monolithic developments.

 - Be responsible, so that each project mitigates the impact it has on its neighbors, Laguna residents, and visitors.
 This includes areas such as traffic, parking, safety, scale, public safety, and aesthetic impacts.

 - Be innovative in finding ways to honor the celebrated value of Laguna's look and feel.

 - Renew and Reuse.
 There is already an abundance of retail and hospitality space in Laguna.
 Renew and reuse the existing commercial buildings rather than tearing down and building new.

 Priority: It is important to understand that the criteria specified below do not take the place of, or loosen any of the current zoning regulations in place in Laguna.
 All of that remains as it is today and can still be changed from time to time by City Council.

 Measure Q gives Laguna Beach’s City Council better standards to help manage development and preserve Laguna’s quality of life and property values.
 Importantly, the initiative gives residents the right to vote on projects which exceed these standards.
 The idea is not to have lots of elections, but to moderate what developers ask for, and what the City Council gives away.